Alberta's West Edmonton Mall

 Photo from www.wem.ca / Official West Edmonton Mall website

-Zellers was a Canadian discount retailer that came along with Phase II.
-They moved into a vacated Eaton's space in the year 2000.
+Zellers, a Canadian discount retailer, opened along with Phase II.
+The store moved into a vacant Eaton's space in the year 2000.
 Acquired -and rebranded- by Target Canada, the Zellers chain was run into the ground.
 All Zellers-Target Canada stores were shuttered in 2012.

 Photo from www.wem.ca / Official West Edmonton Mall website